Safety Errors a Problem for Johns Hopkins Affiliates

 Here in St. Petersburg, numerous employees were reported to have expressed concern over the capacity of two of the pediatric heart department’s chief surgeons.
 Despite these concerns, the department continued to perform surgeries.

-The Tampa attorneys at Masterson, Hoag & Smith have a long history of securing successful results recovered for those injured by medical negligence.
+The St. Petersburg attorney at Masterson & Hoag, P.A. have a long history of securing successful results recovered for those injured by medical negligence.
 If you have been injured, give us a call or talk to us online to set up an appointment.